 Copenhagen – arrival airport

 You must find the relevant customs people when you arrive in Denmark and get your carnet stamped before leaving the airport.
 This will mean collecting your equipment and luggage from the carousel and looking for signs that say ‘Customs’ (or the local version of) and taking the gear and the carnet to those offices.
-I research destination airports before I set off and have found that most give decent maps or indications of where customs office are located.
+I research destination airports before I set off and have found that most give decent maps or indications of where customs offices are located.
 Most times you can go through the ‘something to declare’ channel on your way out of the airport and get your carnet stamped there.
 You must make sure you get the Importation vouchers and counterfoils stamped though – before you check-in to fly out of the country.
 You may find a customs office in a nearby city if you forget to get stamped at the airport, and that can be a PITA.

 It is polite to inform runners and promoters ahead of time that you need to get your paperwork completed before leaving the airport.
 It can take some time to get your carnet stamped, and people sent to pick you up from the airport may wonder where you are!